MystenLabs/sui/doc/src/contribute/faq.md

 ## Are you looking for partners?

-We are seeking partners that can contribute to the ecosystem primarily in development by building apps with the SDK now so they can be ready to launch when the network goes live.
+We are seeking partners that can contribute to the ecosystem, primarily in development, by building apps with the SDK now so they can be ready to launch when the network goes live.
 If interested, please apply using the [Sui Partnerships Form](https://bit.ly/suiform).

 ## Do you need moderators in Discord?
 Can I be the mod for my country?